apix/cache/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/frqnck/apix-cache/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/frqnck/apix-cache/?branch=master)
 [![License](https://poser.pugx.org/apix/cache/license.svg)](https://packagist.org/packages/apix/cache)

-APIx Cache is a generic and thin cache wrapper with a PSR-6 interface to various caching backends and emphasising cache **tagging** and **indexing**.
+Apix Cache is a generic and thin cache wrapper with a PSR-6 interface to various caching backends and emphasising cache **tagging** and **indexing**.

 > Cache-tagging allows to find/update all data items with one or more given tags.
 Providing, for instance, a batch delete of all obsolete entries matching a speficic tag such as a version string.